- Course providers

 Paul also Chairs the Yorkshire & Humberside Advisory Panel for Changing Faces, the charity supporting people with disfigurements; and leads their efforts to establish new services in partnership with the health service in the region.

 Alan Blunt has been a Signature Board Member since March 2012 and is also part of the Commercial Board.
 He is an engineer and business consultant who has worked around the globe for a range of telecommunications and IT companies.
 From 2012 he has served as a committee member of the Digital Access Committee for UKCoD and has previously been a committee member of the Deaf Children's Society East of Scotland (2009-2014) and the Lothians Child Hearing Services Working Group (2011-2014).
 His vested interest is based around his second daughter who has been deaf since birth.

-Liz is now severely deaf as a result of Menieres and uses a variety of receptive communication support - lip reading, SSE/ BSL, dependant on the situation.
+Liz is severely deaf as a result of Menieres and uses a variety of modes of receptive communication, dependant on the situation (lip reading / SSE / BSL).